 What is a sales compensation plan?

 A sales compensation plan is your strategy to propel and motivate your sales team.
-Thereby hopefully increasing their performance, and consequently, your revenue.
+Thereby hopefully increasing their performance and, consequently, your revenue.
 It’s imperative to note that you should have an individual sales compensation plan for each sales team employee.

-To do this, you can complete a comprehensive job analysis and revisit their job descriptions regularly to ensure their accuracy and relevance.
+To do this, you can complete a comprehensive job analysis and revisit their job descriptions regularly to ensure accuracy and relevance.
 Your sales team must be appraised and compensated according to clearly defined (and clearly understood) objectives.
 Remember that improving your compensation plans could help inspire your sales team and improve customer loyalty.

 7 Sales Compensation Plan Examples